Charlie Dimmock: Other projects

 Dimmock has written several gardening books, including the BBC Ground Force books Water Garden Workbook and Container Gardening, as well as Enjoy Your Garden, a book on general gardening published in 2000.
 Dimmock wrote a weekly gardening column in the Mail on Sunday for many years, until January 2008.

 Dimmock appeared in pantomime over Christmas 2011 at The Spa in Bridlington playing the Organic Fairy in Jack and the Beanstalk: she reprised the role in December 2012 at the Pomegranate Theatre in Chesterfield.

 Dimmock launched her In the Garden range of gardening equipment with the retail chain Poundland on 29 February 2016.
 She expanded her range in 2017.

 Multiple flowers have been named after Charlie Dimmock, including the apricot orange Dahlia 'Charlie Dimmock and cherry red/silvery pink Charlie's Rose.

 Personal life

-Dimmock's mother Sue Kennedy, 59, and her stepfather Rob, 58, both died in the 2004 tsunami caused by an Indian Ocean earthquake while they were holidaying in Thailand.
-She has never married or had children.
+Dimmock's mother Sue Kennedy, 59, and her stepfather Rob, 58, both died in the 2004 tsunami caused by an Indian Ocean earthquake while they were holidaying in Phuket, Thailand.
+She has never married.